-Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and a referral for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
+Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.

-\$10 Copayment per day for Medicare-covered pulmonary rehabilitation services.
+\$10 Copayment per day for in-network Medicarecovered pulmonary rehabilitation services.

-Lackground and counseling to reduce alcohol misuse
+Screening and counseling to reduce alcohol misuse